HoShiMin/Kernel-Bridge/README.md

 The "Kernel-Bridge" project is a Windows kernel driver template, development framework and kernel-mode API and wrappers written on C++17.

-### ✔ It support work with:
+### ✔ It supports work with:
 * IO-ports (+ 'in/out/cli/sti' usermode forwarding by IOPL)
 * System beeper
-* MSRs (CPU Model Specific Registers)
-* CPUID, TSC and performance counters (RDPMC)
+* MSRs, CPUID, TSC and performance counters (RDPMC)
 * DMI/SMBIOS memory reading
-* Physical memory (RW, allocations and mappings)
+* Physical memory (RW, mappings)
 * Kernel memory management (allocations, mappings, transitions)
 * Usermode memory management (allocations in processes etc.)
 * Direct UM->KM and KM->UM memory transitions
-* Obtaining processes handles from kernel
+* Obtaining processes/threads handles from kernel
 * Reading and writing memory of another processes
 * Suspending/resuming/termination processes
 * Creating kernel and usermode threads
 * Memory mappings between usermode and kernel
+* Remote code execution (APCs delivery)
+* Execution of custom usermode shellcodes
+* Unsigned drivers mapping

 ### ➰ In development and coming soon:
 * PCI configuration
 * Processes protection using ObRegisterCallbacks
 * Minifilter with usermode callbacks
 * Processes and modules usermode callbacks
-* Execution of custom usermode shellcodes
-* Unsigned drivers, kernel and usermode libraries mapping

 Driver template has full support of C++ static and global initializers and all of C++17 features (without C++ exceptions).
 All of API modules are easy-to-use and have no external dependiencies, so you can include them to your own C++ drivers.
 All of API functions are grouped into a logical categories into namespaces, so you can quickly find all functions you want.